-It can be a good idea to explain your points about a person's performance in a way they can measure and act upon.
-By providing specific examples when offering feedback, the person receiving the feedback can have a better idea of what to improve on and how.
+It's a good idea to explain your points about a person's performance in a way that they can measure and act upon.
+By providing specific examples when you offer feedback, the person receiving it has a better idea of what to improve on and how.

-Example: 'Our team has met our new sales goal this quarter for the second consecutive time.
-Your personal number of new customer phone sales during this time was excellent and we thank you for your contribution to our team's result.
-We encourage you to maintain your momentum.
-By continuing to keep your sales numbers consistently high, I believe improving your statistics from last year by 20% during this financial year can be very achievable for you.'
+Example: ‘Our team met the new sales goal this quarter for the second time in a row.
+The number of new customer phone sales that you made during this time is excellent and we'd like to thank you for your contribution.
+We also want to encourage you to maintain this momentum.
+If you keep your sales figures consistently high, I believe it would be feasible for you to achieve a 20% increase in sales in this financial year.’

 10. Keep your feedback balanced